MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/best-practices-anonymous-sharing.md

 # Best practices for sharing files and folders with anonymous users

-Anonymous sharing (*Anyone* links) can be very convenient and is useful in a variety of scenarios. *Anyone* links are the easiest way to share: guests can open the link without authentication and are free to pass it on to others.
+Anonymous sharing (*Anyone* links) can be convenient and is useful in various scenarios. *Anyone* links are the easiest way to share: guests can open the link without authentication and are free to pass it on to others.

 Usually, not all content in an organization is appropriate for anonymous sharing.
 This article covers the options available to help you create an environment where your users can share files and folders anonymously, but where there are safeguards in place to help protect your organization's content.